Capturing Your First Field Data

 The background map in this simple example requires network connectivity so may not work outside unless you have mobile internet.

-Open the project by tapping its row in the Projects screen
+Open the project by tapping its row in the Projects screen.
+You should see your location shown over the background map:

 You can override the position of the point being captured at this stage by pinching and dragging the background map.